-The following extract is from the article Mastering stack and heap for system reliability, chapter How to set the heap size.
+The following text is from the article Mastering stack and heap for system reliability, under the heading How to set the heap size.

 "For systems that mimic desktop systems by emulating sbrk(), the maximum heap usage will be given by malloc_max_footprint().
 For embedded systems that do not emulate sbrk(), it is common to give the entire heap to the memory allocator in one chunk.
 In that case malloc_max_footprint() becomes worthless; it will simply return the size of the entire heap."

 There are some tips and tricks in the article on how to calculate how much heap is used.